Bee Cards

 May

-• Actually 3 different bees: White-tailed, Northern, Cryptic.
+• A group of 3 different bees: White-tailed, Northern and Cryptic

 Bumblebee